Help Keep Love Alive

-In 2018, of the approximately 115,000 people who are on the waiting list for an organ transplant, nearly 2,000 are children.
+In 2018, of the approximately 115,000 people who were on the waiting list for an organ transplant, nearly 2,000 were children.
 Each year, up to 100 children may die waiting for organs.
 But, parents and other adults can help save the lives of over 50 percent of those on the waiting list through living donation.

 What is Living Donation?

 Living donations are one of the most common needs for many procedures, including organ transplants.

 You’ve probably heard of the most common living donation, blood.
 Many of us have donated blood, often on a regular basis.
 Donating blood provides red blood cells, white blood cells, plasma, and platelets potentially saving three lives with each donation.

 But you may not know that living donors can also donate organs that can help save lives.
 Living donors may give one of their kidneys, a lobe of a lung, or a portion of the liver, as well as blood stem cells from the umbilical cord and peripheral blood stem cells through bone marrow.
 Donations could result in a child receiving a kidney or partial organs such as a piece of a liver.

 Many of the children on the waiting list need a kidney that can be donated by a living donor.
 Living kidney donations now exceed deceased donations for pediatric transplantation, and research shows that living donors provide the best results for children undergoing kidney transplantation.